2018 LEADERSHIP SUMMIT & GENERAL ASSEMBLY

-The Leadership Summit and General Assembly is the main meeting of the Consortium, during which patient and caregiver-identified priorities are defined.
+The Leadership Summit and General Assembly is the main meeting of the Consortium, during which patient and caregiver-identified priorities are identified and defined.
 All Consortium partners from throughout the country gather annually to participate in this meeting.
 We use this time to provide training and best practices session on: 1.
 Effective advocacy in the rare disease space, and 2.
 Maintaining strong sickle cell CBOs.
 Participants also participate in the business meeting of the Consortium and the annual General Assembly of Advocates and CBOs.

 Lakiea J Bailey, Ph.D.

 Executive Director Sickle Cell Community Consortium